Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision: Results

-\paragraph{Slope (\(\beta\)).} A similar pattern held for RD slope: asymmetry and $\beta$ were negatively correlated across most regimes, but these associations were largely mediated by accuracy, with accuracy-independent coupling emerging only in the Specialised regime.
-Specifically, Distortion-trained models showed a negative marginal association (\(\rho=-0.57\), \(n=1182\)) and Baseline CNNs exhibited negative rank correlations as well (GoogLeNet: \(\rho=-0.33\); ResNet-152: \(\rho=-0.46\); VGG-19: \(\rho=-0.35\)).
-A block-demeaned interaction model indicated a steeper within-block dependence for Distortion-trained models than for humans (\(\Delta\mathrm{slope}=-1.21\), \(p=0.0085\)), with a weaker but statistically reliable negative interaction for Specialised models (\(\Delta\mathrm{slope}=-1.22\), \(p=0.0418\)), and no significant interaction for All-noise models (\(\Delta\mathrm{slope}=-0.83\), \(p=0.142\)).
+\paragraph{Slope (\(\beta\)).} A similar pattern held for RD slope: asymmetry and $\beta$ were negatively correlated across most regimes, but these associations were largely mediated by accuracy, with accuracy-independent coupling emerging only in the Specialised regime \textbf{(Fig.~\ref{fig:asym_decomposition_2}B)}.
+Specifically, Distortion-trained models showed a negative marginal association (\(\rho=-0.57\), \(n=1182\)) and Baseline CNNs exhibited negative rank correlations (GoogLeNet: \(\rho=-0.33\); ResNet-152: \(\rho=-0.46\); VGG-19: \(\rho=-0.35\)).
+A block-demeaned interaction model indicated a steeper within-block dependence for Distortion-trained models than for humans (\(\Delta\mathrm{slope}=-1.21\), \(p=0.0085\)), with a weaker but statistically reliable negative interaction for Specialised models (\(\Delta\mathrm{slope}=-1.22\), \(p=0.0418\)) and no significant interaction for All-noise models (\(\Delta\mathrm{slope}=-0.83\), \(p=0.142\)).
 Importantly, these effects were not uniformly robust to accuracy control.
-In the accuracy-controlled block-demeaned analysis, Distortion-trained models no longer showed a reliable asymmetry--\(\beta\) relationship (slope \(=0.07\), \(p=0.46\)), whereas Specialised models retained a significant negative association (slope \(=-0.79\pm0.39\), \(t=-2.02\), \(p=0.044\)).
+In the accuracy-controlled block-demeaned analysis, Distortion-trained models no longer showed a reliable asymmetry--\(\beta\) relationship (slope \(=0.07\), \(p=0.46\)), while Specialised models retained a significant negative association (slope \(=-0.79\pm0.39\), \(t=-2.02\), \(p=0.044\)).
 Baseline CNNs again showed no reliable accuracy-controlled effects (all \(p\ge 0.25\)).
-Together, these results indicate that apparent monotone associations between asymmetry and \(\beta\) can be driven by accuracy variation, with the clearest accuracy-independent coupling to \(\beta\) arising in the Specialised regime.